maerteijn/lightning-talk-4d-openapi/README.md

 # lightning-talk-4d-openapi
-A lighting talk about OpenAPI.
+A lighting talk about OpenAPI

+## Usage

 Requirements for the tools used:
 - docker